Last updated on August 20th, 2021

 - I use Instant pot pressure cooker.
 Press "saute" on instant pot.
 When it's "hot", add cooking oil.
 Add onion and garlic and saute for about 3 minutes.
 Add dried shrimp and saute for another minute.
 Add shiitake mushrooms and stir fry for another 1 minute

-- Add the chicken/pork and saute until turn opaque in color (but not cooked through yet).
+- Add the chicken or pork, and taro pieces and saute until the chicken/pork turn opaque.
 Add seasonings.
 Pour in 2 cups of liquid from soaking mushrooms and dried shrimp.
 Give it a stir.
 Sprinkle in the rice and gently push the rice in to let it submerge in the liquid

 - Close the lid and turn the steam release valve to "seal".
 Press "pressure cooker" and then "high pressure".
 Set timer to 5 minutes.
 After 5 minutes, wait for 10 minutes before release pressure completely.
 Fluff the rice